 So what does that have to do with Cornbread?
-In 1985, law enforcement arrested 70 men on charges or marijuana cultivation across 10 states in America.
-All 70 were from central Kentucky, and had spread out across the country to further their cultivation efforts.
+In 1985, law enforcement arrested 70 men charged with growing 200 tons of marijuana across 10 states.
+All 70 were from central Kentucky.
 Authorities nick-named this group of cannabis growers “The Cornbread Mafia” because none of the 70 men would cooperate with federal authorities.
-Ever since, folks around Kentucky have associated the word “cornbread” with the finest cannabis plants.
+Ever since, folks around Kentucky have associated the word “cornbread” with the high quality cannabis.

 USDA Organic Certification

 Cornbread Hemp sources hemp organically grown from organic, non-GMO seeds.
-We then use organic sugarcane ethanol to extract the beneficial properties from the raw organic hemp material.
+We then use organic sugarcane ethanol to extract cannabinoids from the raw organic hemp material.
 The final step is to mix the extract with a carrier oil.
 We choose organic MCT coconut oil because its smaller molecular size makes it the perfect vehicle to absorb as much CBD into our bodies as possible.

-Cornbread Hemp is the only company in the midwest that has USDA certified organic CBD oil.
+Cornbread Hemp is the only company in the Midwest or upper South that has USDA certified organic CBD oil.
 This guarantees the product to be free from pesticides and other contaminants.
 USDA organic certification is the only certification offered by the federal government to vouch for a CBD product’s safety and quality.

 Third Party Lab Testing

 All of Cornbread Hemp’s products have scannable QR codes that lead directly to easy-to-read lab reports on the company website.
-Cornbread Hemp partners with Kaycha Labs, a multi-state cannabis testing company with a location in Kentucky.
+Cornbread Hemp partners with Kaycha Labs, a multi-state cannabis testing company with a location in nearby Tennessee.

-Full lab reports include potency levels, and tests for pesticides, solvents, heavy metals, and microbial contaminants like bacteria, mold, and fungus -- all things you don’t want in your CBD oil!
+Full lab reports include potency levels, and tests for pesticides, solvents, heavy metals, and microbial contaminants like bacteria, mold, and fungus -- all things you don’t want in your CBD hemp oil!

 Our Core Values